CoRine65/tictactoe-js/README.md

     - Initialize empty game board (array of 9 nulls)
     - render that board as buttons of divs inside #gameboard
     - some css to make it look like a grid
+- implement a visual test of displaying alternativ X O values on the board
+    - Implement the restart button functionality
+    - centered it